CodeYourFuture/js-exercises/week-4/D-methods/README.md

 };
 ```

-How would call this method?
+How do we call this method?

 ```js
 athlete.sayHi(); // returns "Hi everybody!"